thermalogic/SEES/README.md

 2.The ability and habit of using the original IT resources in English,especially internet resources,to study and develop software

-You will feel comfortable bringing computational thinking to bear on solving many of the problems you encounter during your studies, work, and even everyday life.
+<b>You will feel comfortable bringing computational thinking to bear on solving many of the problems you encounter during your studies, work, and even everyday life.</b>

 # Notebook